jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: Dark Beast SC2.
 "Pay 2 less to play evil equipment."
 Outside of Darkhold, how does one define "evil" equipment?

-A: [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil) affiliations are typically based on the Team Affiliation](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_team_affiliation) of the card.
+A: [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil) affiliations are typically based on the [Team Affiliation](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_team_affiliation) of the card.

+For example: Power Loader would be Good because it has The Company team affiliation, but Omega Machine would be Evil because it is H.A.M.M.E.R. affiliated.

 # [Dark Phoenix](http://vs.tcgbrowser.com/images/cards/big/CV1-020.jpg) (SC)